anton-jeran/anton-jeran/README.md

 This is **[Anton](https://anton-jeran.github.io/antonjeran.github.io/)**.

-- 🔭 I’m currently a 5th year PhD student at the University of Maryland
+- 🔭 I’m an Applied Scientist at Amazon
 - 👯 I’m looking to collaborate on audio processing and machine learning
 - 📫 How to reach me: jeran@umd.edu
 - 😄 Pronouns: He/Him/His